[pg 82]

 Yet there is nothing supernatural in suggestion, for we employ it on ourselves and others every hour we live.
 Conscience consists only of the countless stored-up suggestions of our education, which by opposing any contrary suggestions, cause uneasiness.

-Many of us conform through life to the suggestions of others, affection, awe, hero-worship and fear taking the place of reason.
+Many of us conform through life to the suggestions of others, with affection, awe, hero-worship, and fear taking the place of reason.

-The most resolute of men are influenced by tactful suggestions, which quietly "tip-toe" on to the margin of consciousness, awaken ideas which link up more and more associations, until an avalanche is started which forces itself on to the field of consciousness, the subject thinking the idea is his own.
+The most resolute of men are influenced by tactful suggestions, which quietly "tip-toe" onto the margin of consciousness, awaken ideas that link up more and more associations, until an avalanche is started which forces itself on to the field of consciousness, the subject thinking the idea is his own.

 Author and actor try by suggestion to make us think, laugh, or weep at their will, books are sold by suggestive titles, and many clothes are worn only to suggest wealth or respectability.